 Associate Project Director and Perinatal Operational Lead

 Elaine is an Associate Project Director who oversees NICHQ's perinatal work.
 She came to NICHQ with nearly fifteen years of experience in domestic and international healthcare working in operations, program design, grant management, and quality improvement.
-Elaine was recently awarded her Doctorate in Public Health in Maternal and Child Health from Boston University School of Public Health.
+Elaine was awarded her Doctorate in Public Health in Maternal and Child Health from Boston University School of Public Health.

 Cindy Hutter, MBA